danielsflavia/algolia-connector/docs/query-parameters.md

 > For example, `limit` and `offset` only apply to endpoints like `/top`, `/hits`, or `/noclicks`.
 > Some endpoints like `/noresults` or `/count` may ignore them entirely.

-> If no data exists in the selected range, the result may be empty or cause an error.
+> If no data exists in the selected range, the result may be empty.

 ## Usage Examples